-Electroretinography allows one to measure the electrical activity within the retina and thereby assess it’s functional integrity.
+Electroretinography (ERG) allows one to measure the electrical activity within the retina and thereby assess it’s functional integrity.
 This procedure is performed on all our cataract patients to ensure normal retinal function before cataract surgery.

 South African Veterinary Association (SAVA) Eye Certification Scheme

 We are affiliated to the SAVA eye certification scheme.
-It is highly recommended that animals used for breeding be tested for hereditary eye diseases.
+It is highly recommended that animals used for breeding be examined for hereditary eye diseases.
 Such tests assist in reducing the incidence of hereditary conditions which could lead to visual problems.